steffaru/udacity-trivia-api-project/starter/backend/README.md

    **GET/api/category/\<question_category\>/questions**

  - General:
 	 - Get the questions by category determined by the id question_category, the resutl is an array with the paginated questions.
-The response have: success, questions, total_questions and current_categories.
+The response have: success, questions, total_questions and current_categories and success value.
 	 -  `curl -X GET http://localhost:5000/api/category/\<question_category\>/questions`

 ```